 Turkey is great, ham is fabulous and green beans are nice, but when it comes to Thanksgiving dinner I am all about the Sweet Potato Casserole With Marshmallows!
 This deliciously easy dish combines mashed sweet potatoes with a brown sugar crumb topping and is finished off my sweet potato must have, marshmallows!

 Easy Sweet Potato Casserole

 If you’ve never made a homemade sweet potato casserole before, you’ll be happy to know it’s a recipe that’s as easy as it is delicious.
-The steps to create this amazing Thanksgiving side dish are simple.
+It pairs perfectly with air fryer turkey breast, and the steps to create this amazing Thanksgiving side dish are simple.
 You bake or boil some sweet potatoes, mash them up, top them with an easy crumb mixture and marshmallows, and bake.
 The results are phenomenal.
 Thank you to Shamrock Farms for sponsoring this recipe.

 Sweet Potato Casserole Ingredients